HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-Our next question comes from the line of viral shah from IIFL Capital.
+Thank you.
+Our next question comes from the line of Viral Shah from IIFL Capital.
 Please go ahead.

 Viral Shah

-Yeah, hi, thanks for the opportunity.
+Yeah, hi.
+Thanks for the opportunity.
 I had two questions.
-One is on the growth front, if you can help us understand.
-While I think the disbursement growth has started showing signs of quick up of course festive season, some bit of offset on the ticket size front, but book growth is still, I would say a bit softer.
-So what could be the horizon over which we intend to kind of reach say an 18 to 20% kind of a book growth or medium term target which is there?
+One is on the growth front. if you can help us understand.
+While I think the disbursement growth has started showing signs of pick up, of course, festive season, some bit of offset on the ticket size front, but book growth is still, I would say, a bit softer.
+So what could be the horizon over which we intend to kind of reach, say, an 18% to 20% kind of a book growth or medium-term target which is there?

 Jaykumar Shah

-So the way I look at it is we’re fairly confident in terms of how we’d grow from here on in terms of 18 to 20%.
-The way we’ve always looked at it viral is the nominal GDP plus 6 to 7.
-And you know, overall the thought process does not change.
-We believe growth will start kicking in from here on and it should be in more positive range from where we stand today.
-Yeah.
-Second one,
+So the way I look at it is we’re fairly confident in terms of how we’d grow from here on.
+In terms of 18% to 20%, the way we’ve always looked at it, Viral, is the nominal GDP plus 6% to 7%.
+And overall, the thought process does not change.
+We believe growth will start kicking in from here on, and it should be in a more positive range from where we stand today.

 Viral Shah

-If I just on this follow up on the growth piece that you mentioned, on the nominal front, do you think with the competitive intensity likely to increase with many players receiving growth, significant growth funding in the form of equity, does that change any of this, the competitive scenario on the growth front as well, from a medium term?
+If I just — on this follow-up on the growth piece that you mentioned, on the nominal front, do you think with the competitive intensity likely to increase with many players receiving growth — significant growth funding in the form of equity, does that change any of this — the competitive scenario on the growth front as well from a medium-term perspective?

 Jaykumar Shah

 I don’t think so.
-At this point in time.
-We believe the market is, you know, there for us to grow for the next coming three to five years for sure, if not the next 10 to 15 years.
+At this point in time, we believe the market is there for us to grow for the next coming three to five years for sure, if not the next 10 to 15 years.
 Yeah.
-On your second question on OpEx and BAU, impact of the labor code, the way I, I would see is that, as I mentioned, it’s a developing area from what we were aware of, based on the draft rules, what information we’ve had, we’ve taken a provision as of now, let this space develop over the coming months and let us get finality.
-Then it would be better for us to comment on this
+On your second question on opex and BAU impact of the labor code, the way I would see is that, as I mentioned, it’s a developing area from what we were aware of, based on the draft rules, what information we’ve had, we’ve taken a provision as of now.
+Let this space develop over the coming months, and let us get finality.
+Then it would be better for us to comment on this.

 Operator

-Your next question comes from the line of Nishin Chavate from Kotak.
+Thank you.
+Your next question comes from the line of Nischint Chawathe from Kotak.
 Please go ahead.

 Nischint Chawathe

 Hi.
-I was just looking at, you know, your cost of borrowings and that’s almost flat on a sequential basis.
-So if we could give some color in terms of, you know, where are we placed in terms of repricing or do we expect this kind of ratio to remain in these levels going forward?
+I was just looking at your cost of borrowings, and that’s almost flat on a sequential basis.
+So if we could give some color in terms of where are we placed in terms of repricing or do we expect this kind of ratio to remain in these levels going forward?
 And in that backdrop, how do we really think about margins?
-I know you commented on the competition part, but maybe if you could give some color in terms of.
-How do you expect the near term product mix to sort of change your ease and trajectory on cost of borrowings?
+I know you commented on the competition part, but maybe if you could give some color in terms of how do you expect the near-term product mix to sort of change your yields and trajectory on cost of borrowings?

 Jaykumar Shah

-So let me address the cost of borrowings first Rishin on the cost of borrowing side, as I had mentioned, I think in the last call we were largely done with maximum of the repricing.
-What we have looked at is I think the cost of borrowing is reduced by 2 to 3bps approximately on the whole and what we’ve been continuously doing is making sure we look at the right products within the basket, whether it is NCDs, whether it is term loans, to make sure we borrow on a product that we are able to sustain the current borrowing cost.
+So let me address the cost of borrowings first, Nischint.
+On the cost of borrowing side, as I had mentioned I think in the last call, we were largely done with maximum of the repricing.
+What we have looked at is I think the cost of borrowing is reduced by 2 bps to 3 bps approximately on the whole, and what we’ve been continuously doing is making sure we look at the right products within the basket, whether it is NCDs, whether it is term loans, to make sure we borrow on a product that we are able to sustain the current borrowing cost.

-The way we look at it is we believe that the current borrowing cost should sustain its at least for the coming few quarters.
-Obviously there’s a lot more at play outside of HDB which affects the overall bond yields and the market, so we’ll have to watch that space closely.
-But for the coming at least couple of quarters we expect to be in that range and if opportunities lend or opportunities come our way then we should be able to improve it by a few bips as well.
-Sure.
+The way we look at it is we believe that the current borrowing cost should sustain at least for the coming few quarters.
+Obviously, there’s a lot more at play outside of HDB, which affects the overall bond yields and the market, so we’ll have to watch that space closely.
+But for the coming at least couple of quarters, we expect to be in that range, and if opportunities lend or opportunities come our way, then we should be able to improve it by a few bps as well.

 Nischint Chawathe